isovector/draconian-results/pho.md

 #### Adult indoor and outdoor group sports

 Group sports are activities involving more than one person.
-This includes training and practice for an individual or team sport.
+This includes group training and practice for an individual or team sport.
 Games, tournaments and competitions for indoor and outdoor group sports for people 22 years of age and older are prohibited.
 These include:

 -   Basketball
 -   Cheerleading